upstage-org/upstage/docs/user_manual.rst

 Make avatar visual speach
 =======================================================
-The selection allow you to make it speach.
+This selection allows you to make the avatar speak.
 If you write on the chat, a bubble speech appear above the avatar.

 Change name of avatar on the chat
 =======================================================
-When you use the chat holding an avatar, the nickname of the avatar appear.
+When you use the chat holding an avatar, the nickname of the avatar appears.
 To change his nickname, use the right click to display the context menu and hit Change your nickname.
-A new window appear to let you choose the new nickname, confirm in Saving.
+A new window appear to let you choose the new nickname.
+Press "Save" to confirm.

 Run avatar animation
 =======================================================
-If your avatar have several frame, you can run his animation.
+If your avatar has several frames, you can cycle through thses as an animation.
 Go to the context menu in right click.
 The frames appear on the bottom of this context menu.
-Hit the play button to run the animation.
+Hit "play" button to run the animation.

 Change speedness of the animation
 =======================================================